skovy/skovy.dev/content/blog/codemod-workflow/index.md

 a numeric value).

-The exact tree structure may differ depending on the parser, but the important part is understanding that this is essentially all there is to an abstract syntax tree.
+The exact tree structure may differ depending on the parser, but the important part is understanding that this is the abstract syntax tree we'll be working with.
 While the exact names and structure might seem complex, it's not important to memorize these since the AST for any code snippet can be quickly explored using [astexplorer.net](https://astexplorer.net).

 This tool is invaluable to understand the AST for a given piece of code.
-One mistake I commonly make is forgetting to change the parser, make sure this aligns with the parser you're using otherwise you can end up with different trees.
+One mistake I commonly make is forgetting to change the parser in AST Explorer, make sure this aligns with the parser you're using otherwise you can end up with different trees.

 ### Writing the code